adrienbarbusse/App/Development/assertions.md

 + All sessions have an unique "END" screen. (all paths end in the same screen).

-+ At the end of the session the user can be redirected to the app dashboard.
++ At the end of the session the user is redirected to the app dashboard.

 #### Possible functionalities in upgrades